EmberGrep/todomvc-blog/posts/01-getting-started.md

-# Building Todo MVC from Scratch Using Ember CLI
+# Ember CLI TodoMVC - Getting Started

 ## Creating a new Project